Do's and Don'ts of Medicare Compliance

 • Make sure to use only carrier-approved materials and talking points

-• Collect SOAs and applications
+• Collect enrollment applications

 • Call attendees from a sales event if they gave permission for a follow-up call (you must have documented permission to contact)